javierbrea/eslint-plugin-boundaries/docs/contributing-workflow.md

 - Different people could work on different parts
 - Work spans 2+ days total

-**How to create:** First create the issue, then click on "relationships" on the right sidebar, and select "Add parent" to link it to the main issue.
+**How to create:** First create the issue, then click on "Create sub-issue" in the issue body.
+You can also use the  `relationships` sidebar to link issues as parent/child.

 ---